Primary Supervisor: Dr Mark Webber - firstname.lastname@example.org

 Secondary Supervisor: Gemma Langridge (QIB)

-Bacterial genomes have evolved over billions of years to allow the efficient expression of the right genes at the right times.
-It has become clear that the same gene, placed in different locations around a bacterial chromosome can display very different levels of expression.
-The rules which govern this are however not fully understood.
-This project aims to examine how position within a genome can affect gene expression, this will help us both understand how genomes work and evolve, and allow us to rationally design synthetic chromosomes which will deliver an optimised expression of important genes.
+Bacterial genomes have evolved over billions of year to allow efficient expression of the right genes at the right times and this is a carefully controlled process.
+It has recently become clear that the immediate genetic context of a gene is very important in determining how easily it is expressed.
+Experiments have shown that the same gene with the same promoter, placed in different locations around a bacterial chromosome can display very different levels of expression.
+The rules which govern this higher level if control of gene expression are not fully understood.
+This project aims to examine how position within a genome can affect gene expression, this will help us both understand how genomes work and evolve, and use this information to rationally design synthetic chromosomes to deliver optimised expression of important genes used in bioprocessing etc.

 You can visit the Norwich Research Park Biosciences Doctoral Training Partnership pages for further information on eligibility and the application process.